rcortx/handwritten-digit-extraction/README.md

         over these features

 #### 2. Digit Classifier:
-    (basic LogisticRegression with PCA(n=100)) 83% accuracy on test set, 71% accurate on whole dataset
+    Trained only on accuracte results from digit extraction algorithm (basic LogisticRegression with PCA(n=100)) 83% accuracy on test set, 71% accurate on whole dataset

 #### 3. Number Reader: